sumarditjhai-sys/mcpserver/README.md

 This project implements a **Model Context Protocol (MCP) server** that acts as a bridge between an LLM and a PostgreSQL database.
 It allows users to ask questions about sales data in **plain English** and get accurate, real-time answers.

-Using this tool, users can ask questions like "Who are our top 10 enterprise customers?" or "Tell me everything about [Customer], including their order history." in plain English and get Real Time results and analysis directly from a chatbot.
+Using this tool, users can ask questions like "Who are our top 10 enterprise customers?" or "Tell me everything about [Customer], including their order history." in plain English and get Real Time results and analytics directly from a chatbot.

 ---